MingyuanRen/WaterlooLibrary/README.md

 ![Update User Info](assets/adminUserInfoChange.png "Update User Info")

-## Sample SQL
+## Sample and Production SQL
--- All the queries in the test-sample.sql are been given using actual examples

--- The actuall implementation of the queries in the application includes changes on the actual values
+-- All the queries, input and output for both production and sample db are listed under samples folder, more details can be found under this folde and from the main Report .

 ## Generate Production Dataset and Load to Database
 For the real database, we choose the approach that combines import from a real large database, and randomly generated entries by scripts.